Title 1 Part A, Improving Basic Programs

 Title 1A funds support a number of staff members and activities, which may include reading and math specialists, instructional assistants, professional development, family engagement activities, PreKindergarten, McKinney-Vento Homeless Liaison and support for students who are homeless and in foster care, summer programming, and more.

 If your child attends a Title 1A school, please contact the school’s Principal and or Title 1A specialist for specific information on the program model and services provided for students.
 You have the right to be informed of the qualifications of the teachers and assistants at your child’s school, as well as how you can participate in Title 1A program decisions and family engagement planning and activities.

-A school-wide program is built on school-wide reform strategies, rather than separate, add-on services.
-A school is allowed to use funds from Title IA and other Federal education program funds and resources to upgrade the entire educational program of the school in order to raise academic achievement for all students.
+School-wide programs are built on school-wide reform strategies, rather than separate, add-on services.
+A school is allowed to use funds from Title 1A and other Federal education program resources to upgrade the entire educational program of the school in order to raise academic achievement for all students.